sensu/sensu-docs/content/sensu-go/6.1/web-ui/view-manage-resources.md

 Click the check boxes to select one or more entities and edit, silence, or delete them directly from the Entities page.

 Click an entity name to view information about associated events, system properties, and labels and annotations.

-## Manage services

-The Services page includes a module to help you build and configure service entities with service components and rule templates for business service monitoring (BSM).
-Read [Build business service monitoring][2] for details about the web UI BSM module.

 ## Manage silences